 We use financial instruments to reduce the risk associated with fluctuations in interest rates.
-As of December 31, 2022, we and our consolidated subsidiaries had entered into interest rate swap contracts with a combined notional principal amount of \$0.5 billion whereby variable LIBOR interest rates excluding additional margins are swapped for fixed interest rates between 0.46% per annum and 2.15% per annum.
-We entered into interest rate/currency swap contracts, related to our bonds denominated in Norwegian kroner, with notional principal amounts of NOK128 million (\$14.7 million), NOK100 million (\$11.3 million) and NOK420 million (\$48.3 million) whereby variable NIBOR interest rates including additional margin are swapped for average fixed interest rates of 6.74% per annum, 6.38% per annum and 6.87% per annum respectively, and both the payment of interest and eventual settlement of the bonds will have an effective exchange rate of NOK8.71 = \$1, NOK8.89 = \$1 and NOK8.69 = \$1, respectively.
-We also entered into currency swap contracts, related to our NOK700 million bond (due 2023), our NOK700 million bond (due 2024) and our NOK600 million bond (due 2025) denominated in Norwegian kroner, with notional principal amounts of NOK472 million (\$62.1 million), NOK280 million (\$32.2 million) and NOK600 million (\$67.5 million) where the eventual settlement of the bonds will have an effective exchange rate of NOK7.60 = \$1, NOK8.70 = \$1 and NOK8.88 = \$1 respectively.
-The overall effect of our swaps is to fix the interest rate on approximately \$0.6 billion of our floating rate debt, as of December 31, 2022, at a weighted average interest rate of 5.30% per annum including margin.
+As of December 31, 2023, we and our consolidated subsidiaries had entered into interest rate swap contracts with a combined notional principal amount of \$0.4 billion whereby variable SOFR interest rates plus applicable credit adjustment spreads are swapped for fixed interest rates.
+The fixed interest rates, including the impact of credit adjustment spreads are between 0.19% per annum and 1.88% per annum.
+We also entered into currency swap contracts, related to our NOK700 million bond (due 2024) and our NOK600 million bond (due 2025) denominated in Norwegian kroner, with notional principal amounts of NOK420 million (\$48.3 million), NOK280 million (\$32.2 million) and NOK600 million (\$67.5 million) whereby variable NIBOR interest rates including additional margins are swapped for variable SOFR rates including additional margins.
+The eventual settlement of the bonds will have an effective exchange rate of NOK8.69 = \$1, NOK8.70 = \$1 and NOK8.88 = \$1 respectively.
+The overall effect of our swaps is to fix the interest rate on approximately \$0.4 billion of our floating rate debt.
+As of December 31, 2023, the weighted average interest rate for our floating rate debt denominated in U.S. dollars and Norwegian kroner which takes into consideration the effect of our interest rate and cross currency swaps is 6.49% per annum including margin.

-The effect of the above swap contracts is to substantially reduce our exposure to interest rate and exchange rate fluctuations, further analysis of which is presented in Item 11 "Quantitative and Qualitative Disclosures about Market Risk".
+The effect of the above swap contracts is to substantially reduce our exposure to interest rate and exchange rate fluctuations, further analysis of which is presented in "Item 11 - Quantitative and Qualitative Disclosures about Market Risk".